Hegewald (colony): History

-The Ukrainian and Polish Germans arrived by train, having been forcibly removed from their homes, to be doled out plots of land and informed of their quotas.
+The Ukrainian and Polish-German settlers arrived by train, having been forcibly removed from their homes, to be doled out plots of land and informed of their quotas.
 They received use, but not ownership, of the land assigned to them.

 Neither the deported Ukrainians nor the ethnic Germans received more than a few hours' notice of their relocation.
 Despite damage to the houses, most could be made functional before snowfall.
-Elaborate Christmas pageants were set up, deliberately irreligious, to celebrate the return of light and link it to the "dark powers" surrounding Germany, and gifts and food were provided.
+Elaborate Christmas pageants were set up, deliberately irreligious, to celebrate the return of light and to contrast it to the "dark powers" surrounding Germany, and gifts and food were provided.

 All did not go as planned.
 The intended preparations were undermined by filching of craftsmen, and neither food nor clothing arrived as promised.
 Furthermore, many evicted Ukrainians returned to the area.
-Efforts were made to continue, with League of German Girls members being sent even when they had to receive gas masks and soldier escorts, but by November 1943, the inhabitants were in flight before the Red Army.
-These were the first of massive flights from Eastern Europe.
+Efforts were made to continue, with members of the League of German Girls being sent even when they had to receive gas masks and soldier escorts, but by November 1943 the inhabitants were in flight before the Red Army.
+These were the first of the massive evacuations of Germans from Eastern Europe.